bplaut/caution-when-ood-llm/README.md

 Currently, results_analysis.ipynb is not called by the scripts and must be run separately.

 # Resource requirements
 We used NVIDIA RTX A6000 GPUs for our experiments, which has 48GB RAM.
 If you are using a GPU with less RAM, you may need to reduce the batch sizes in run_qa_tests.sh.
 Storing the models on disk also takes a lot of space, with the smallest (Yi 6B) taking up 12 GB, and the largest (Llama 70B) taking up 129 GB.
-With three A6000 GPUs, it took us about 2 weeks to run all of the experiments from start to finish: ten models X five datasets X 6000 questions X two prompt phrasings X {no abstain option, yes abstain option}.
+With two A6000 GPUs, it took us about two weeks to run all of the experiments from start to finish: twelve models X five datasets X 6000 questions X two prompt phrasings.